ZendExperts/ZeTheme/README.md

 specified by the `theme_paths` array that should contain a `config.php` file that should return a configuration array with the paths to the views defined in the new theme.

-If u have more complex theme setup you can use dinamic theme path like so:
+If you have more complex theme setup you can use dinamic theme path like so:

     'ze_theme' => array(
         'default_theme' => 'default',